High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Introduction

 To underscore the contrasting effects of homogeneous and heterogeneous signals in terms of exact model recovery, we study the variable selection property of marginal screening (see Section \ref{sec: Thresholding procedures}).
 We show that under the presence of strong heterogeneity in the signal, marginal screening fails to recover the exact model with probability converging to 1, whereas under homogeneous signal it can recover the exact model asymptotically \citep{genovese2012comparison}.
 It turns out that due to heterogeneity, the spurious correlations become large and create impediment to selecting the exact model.
 In correlated design, a different problem known as \textit{unfaithfulness} \citep{wasserman2009high, robins2003uniform} prevents marginal screening from achieving model consistency.
-Specifically, due to ``correlation cancellation'', marginal correlation between $Y$ and $X_j$ becomes negligible even when $\beta_j$ is large and this ultimately leads to \textit{false negatives}.
+Specifically, due to ``correlation cancellation'', the marginal correlation between $Y$ and $X_j$ becomes negligible even when $\beta_j$ is large and this ultimately leads to \textit{false negatives}.
 In this paper, we study independent random design model in which correlation cancellation does not occur.
-Instead, we identify a different source of problem under the presence of signal heterogeneity that affects exact variable selection performance of marginal screening.
+Instead, we identify a different source of problem under the presence of signal heterogeneity that affects the exact variable selection performance of marginal screening. { Varying effect of signal heterogeneity in variable selection was also identified in the case of LASSO by \cite{su2017false} and \cite{wang2022price} for i.i.d.
+Gaussian design under a special asymptotic setting.
+In particular, \cite{su2017false} studied the tradeoff between power and type-I error of LASSO and showed that strong heterogeneity in the signal helps to reduce the false discovery in the LASSO path.
+The same effect was also analyzed in more detail in \cite{wang2022price}.
+These works use approximate message passing (AMP) theory to obtain the exact asymptotic behavior of LASSO estimator in terms of variable selection and show that it is unable to achieve model consistency under \emph{linear sparsity} regime.}